camptocamp/terraboard/README.md

     "terraform_version": "<Terraform version>",
     "git_remote": "<The URL of the remote that generated this plan>", "git_commit": "<Commit hash>",
-    "ci_url": "<The URL of the CI that sended this plan>", "source": "<Free field for the triggering event>", "plan_json": "<Terraform plan JSON export>"
+    "ci_url": "<The URL of the CI that sent this plan>", "source": "<Free field for the triggering event>", "plan_json": "<Terraform plan JSON export>"
 }